mithi/react-philosophies/README.md

 > "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand." - Martin Fowler

 > "The ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code.
-So if you want to go fast, if you want to get done quickly, if you want your code to be easy to write, make it easy to read." ― Robert C. Martin
+So if you want to go fast, if you want to get done quickly, if you want your code to be easy to write, make it easy to read." ― Robert C. Martin [(Not saying I agree with his political views)](https://techexplained.substack.com/p/tech-bullshit-explained-uncle-bob)

 **TL;DR**